CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

     > **Note:** There are multiple ways you can automate the process where you need to achieve at scale deployment.
 More details are available on our [documentation](https://docs.microsoft.com/en-us/azure/security-center/deploy-vulnerability-assessment-vm#automate-at-scale-deployments) and on [blog](https://techcommunity.microsoft.com/t5/azure-security-center/built-in-vulnerability-assessment-for-vms-in-azure-security/ba-p/1577947).

-1. The VA agent will now collect all required artifacts, send them to Qualys Cloud and findings will be presented back on the ASC console within 24 hours.
+1. The VA agent will now collect all required artifacts, send them to Qualys Cloud and findings will be presented back on the Microsoft Defender for Cloud console within 24 hours.

 ### Exercise 2: Vulnerability assessment for Containers

-Azure Security Center scans images in your Azure Container Registry (ACR) that are pushed and imported into the registry, it also contains any other images pulled within the last 30 days.
+Microsoft Defender for Cloud scans images in your Azure Container Registry (ACR) that are pushed and imported into the registry, it also contains any other images pulled within the last 30 days.
 Then, it exposes detailed findings per image.
 All vulnerabilities can be found in the following recommendation: **Vulnerabilities in Azure Container Registry images should be remediated (powered by Qualys).**

 To simulate a container registry image with vulnerabilities, we will use ACR tasks commands and sample image: